stefanrueger/urboot/README.md

   + `j` vector bootloader: uploaded applications *need to be patched externally*, eg, using `avrdude -c urclock`
   + `p` bootloader protects itself from being overwritten
   + `r` preserves reset flags for the application in the register R2
-- **CE** Whether the bootloader itself provides a chip erase functionality in the sense that it erases all flash below the bootloader
 - **Hex file:** typically MCU name, oscillator frequency (16 MHz default) and baud rate (115200 default) followed by
   + `ee` bootloader supports EEPROM read/write
   + `led-b1` toggles an active-low LED on pin `B1`, `+` designates an active-high LED